fmbot-discord/docs/docs/importing.md

 #### Importing your data into .fmbot
 1. Download the file Spotify provided
-2. Extract the .zip file so you have multiple endsong_x.json files ready
+2. Use the `/import Spotify` slash command and add the `.zip` file as an attachment through the options
-3. Use the `/import Spotify` slash command and attach each file through the options
+3. Having issues?
+You can also attach each `.json` file separately

 #### Notes
 - We filter out duplicates, so don't worry about submitting the same file twice